 Amazon almost never offers a discount on Prime memberships.
 You may qualify to save, however, with:

 - Prime Student.
 Students get a free six month trial, and then enjoy Prime at 50% off.

-You can also subscribe to Prime video by itself for $8.99 a month, if all you want is the video streaming.
+You can also subscribe to Prime video by itself for less, if all you want is the video streaming.
 Just change to that plan at checkout.
-(This is only $.93 cheaper a month than the yearly plan, though, so not necessarily worth it if you will ever use any other Prime benefit).
+(This is not necessarily worth it if you will ever use any other Prime benefit).

 What do you get with Amazon Prime?

 So here’s a rundown of what all you get with your Amazon Prime membership, with notes on which services our family tends to use the most.
 Amazon Prime includes so much more than just the free expedited shipping benefit!
 (Although, that free shipping?
 It’s just SO useful…)